Curried Pumpkin Soup

 Warm olive oil in a large pot over medium heat.
 Add your minced onions and garlic until they begin to soften and your kitchen starts smelling great.
 Now add all of the spices.
 Stir them into the onion mix and let them cook for a few minutes.
 Keep stirring so they don't start to stick to the bottom of your pot.

 Empty your pumpkin puree into the pot and give it a mix with the onions and spices.
 Now add the stock, water and coconut milk.
-Stir every few minutes as you let it all simmer for about 20 minutes.
+Let simmer for about 20 minutes, stirring occasionally.
 Don't let it get too hot or the coconut milk may split.
-Turn off the heat.